skeeto/x86-lookup/README.md

-# Lookup x86 documentation from Emacs
+# Jump to x86 documentation from Emacs

 Requirements: